District Mission Statement

 In order to enhance a learning environment, it is important for students to leave at home those belongings that would keep them from concentrating on studies.
 Following are examples of items to leave at home:

-● Electronic devices including, but not limited to: Video game, CD Players MP3 Player, iPod are not to be utilized in school, however, bus drivers will allow on bus
+● Electronic devices including, but not limited to: Video games, CD Players MP3 Player, iPod are not to be utilized in school, however, bus drivers will allow on bus.

 School lockers, desks, and other such equipment are not the private property of students but the property of the school district, and as such may be opened and subject to inspection from time to time by school officials.